hurter3/Milarby/README.md

 - Google Fonts
   - Use the body font to keep the text with the same style.
 - Font Awesome
-  - Footer Facebook and YouTube icons
+  - Footer Facebook and YouTube icons.
 - JavaScript
   - Collapsible Navbar and Contact Modal.